DEFRA/ffc-ce-payment-orchestrator/README.md

 ## How to run tests

 A convenience script is provided to run automated tests in a containerised environment.
-The test script will cleanup and build the project prior to running the tests.
+The test script will cleanup and build the project prior to running the tests (use the `--build` or `-b` flag to force a rebuild).

 ```
+# Run tests
 ./scripts/test

+# Force rebuild and run tests
+./scripts/test -b
 ```

 The test script passes all arguments through to the `docker-compose run` command.
 For example, to run the test watcher: